Research Support and Governance

 The most commonly used forms of protection are:

-Protects the original expression of ideas (not the ideas themselves).
+- Copyright: Protects the original expression of ideas (not the ideas themselves).
 Copyright is automatic, whether explicitly claimed or not (i.e. does not require formal registration) and is free of charge.
-This includes:
+This includes written works, internet and multimedia presentations, computer software and business management systems.

-Provide time-limited monopolies over commercial exploitation of inventions or innovations that have acceptable degrees of novelty, usefulness and appropriateness.
-These require strict formal registration procedures, and incur costs that can be quite high.
+- Patents: Provide time-limited monopolies over commercial exploitation of inventions or innovations that have acceptable degrees of novelty, usefulness and appropriateness.
+These require strict formal registration procedures and incur costs that can be quite high.